mori-b/aioconnectors/README.md

 ## USE CASES

 -The standard use case is running server and client on separate stations.
 Each client station can then initiate a connection to the server station.
-In order to have all clients/server connections authenticated and encrypted, the first step is to call
+In order to have all clients/server connections authenticated and encrypted, you just have to call

     python3 -m aioconnectors create_certificates <optional_directory_path>

-And then to share the created directories between server and clients as explained in 1-.
+And then share the created directories between server and clients as explained in 1-.

 -You might want both sides to be able to initiate a connection, or even to have multiple nodes being able to initiate connections between one another.
 The following lines describe a possible approach to do that using aioconnectors.